Monte Kiffin: Personal life

 Kiffin's sons are both football coaches.
-Elder son, Lane Kiffin, played football at Fresno State before entering coaching: becoming the head coach of the Oakland Raiders, Tennessee Volunteers, USC Trojans, and Florida Atlantic Owls, the offensive coordinator and quarterbacks coach for the Alabama Crimson Tide and is currently the head coach at the University of Mississippi.
-Younger son, Chris Kiffin, played football at Colorado State and is now the Linebackers Coach for the Houston Texans.
+His older son, Lane, played football at Fresno State before entering coaching.
+He was the head coach of the Oakland Raiders, Tennessee Volunteers, USC Trojans, and Florida Atlantic Owls, the offensive coordinator and quarterbacks coach for the Alabama Crimson Tide and currently is the head coach of the Ole Miss Rebels.
+His younger son, Chris, played football at Colorado State and was most recently the linebackers coach for the Houston Texans.

+Kiffin died in Oxford, Mississippi on July 11, 2024, at the age of 84.